FGonzalez-ac/TV-show-Data/README.md

 ### Data

 The dataset used in the paper is available here.
-After unzipping the file, you will find a ZIP file containing a CSV file with the following fields:
+After unzipping the file, you will find a CSV file with the following fields:

 'show_title', 'show_description', 'year', 'period', 'script', 'networks', 'production_companies', 'production_countries', 'genres', 'country', 'language'